diamonddevgroup/SMSInterceptor/README.md

 # Installation

-- Download SMSInterceptor.cn1lib to your project from CodenameOne Extensions Library (Right-click -> Codename One -> CodenameOne Settings -> Extensions -> Search for comScore)
+- Download SMSInterceptor.cn1lib to your project from CodenameOne Extensions Library (Right-click -> Codename One -> CodenameOne Settings -> Extensions -> Search for SMSInterceptor)

 - Right-click your project and do `Refresh cn1Libs` to generate the necessary classes.